-- Increased success in Mathematics and Writing (as per data analysis). - Increased attention to the developmental needs of others through increased staffing entitlement, acceleration and specialist programs. - Learners will demonstrate through their feedback to teachers and each other that they have increased agency over their learning and are able to clearly identify next step in their learning. - Staff will demonstrate the use of multiple ways of differentiating for learners in planning, collaborative practice and pedagogy. - Effective assessment for learning techniques will be used by staff, understood by whānau and include student voice.
+- Increased success in Mathematics and Writing (as per data analysis). - Increased attention to the developmental needs of others through flexible staffing plan and specialist programs. - Learners will demonstrate through their feedback to teachers and each other that they have increased agency over their learning and are able to clearly identify next steps in their learning. - Staff will demonstrate the use of multiple ways of differentiating for learners in planning, collaborative practice, pedagogy and reflection. - Access to specialist programs to build success in areas of both strength and need. - Student data will be closely monitored using new measures across the Kahui Ako - e.g. e-asTTle